 Categories and Sheaves, Masaki Kashiwara, Pierre Schapira

 This book is huge and covers more than is necessary for the vast majority of people.
 Personally I used it to study sheaves and homological aspects, but it was very rough.
 I mean the book is written well, but it goes fast and it’s not easy to follow in my opinion.
-Still, it’s the best reference I know since it has most anything I’d ever want.
-Another short book I got that I liked tremendously was this:
+Still, it’s the best reference I know since it has most anything I’d ever want But again, better as a reference.
+A short book I got that I liked tremendously was this:

 An Introduction to the Language of Category Theory, Steven Roman

 Steven Roman is a great writer, his book on Field Theory is exceptional.
 What’s better is that he has a YouTube channel where he presents mathematics.
 This book in particular has an accompanying YouTube series.
 Anyway, the book is short and sweet, as is usual with the compact series from Springer.
 The exercises are nice, on the easier side I would say but I liked them.
+Maybe my favorite introduction to category theory.
 Finally, here’s a textbook that’s even easier:

 Category Theory, Steve Awodey

 The presentation is good and it’s very approachable.
-It’s adapted to students of computer science as well in my opinion.
+It’s great for students of computer science as well in my opinion.

 I know practically nothing about mathematical logic so I will keep this section short.
 The textbooks I know are these two: